whatwg/html/FAQ.md

 ### HTML should support a way for anyone to invent new elements!

+It does.
+You can use [custom elements](https://html.spec.whatwg.org/multipage/custom-elements.html) to build your own fully-featured DOM elements.

-There are actually quite a number of ways for people to invent their own extensions to HTML:
+Short of that, there are actually quite a number of ways for people to invent their own extensions to HTML:

 * Authors can use the `class` attribute to extend elements, effectively creating their own elements, while using the most applicable existing "real" HTML element, so that browsers and other tools that don't know of the extension can still support it somewhat well.
 This is the tack used by Microformats, for example.
 * Authors can include data for scripts to process using the `data-*=""` attributes.
 These are guaranteed to never be touched by browsers, and allow scripts to include data on HTML elements that scripts can then look for and process.